snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: GetRndKeyId(Rnd)

-        Get an index of a random element.
+        Get the index of a random key.
 If the hash table has many deleted keys, this may take a long time.

      .. describe:: GetRndKeyId (Rnd, EmptyFrac)

-        Get an index of a random element.
+        Get the index of a random key.
 If the hash table has many deleted keys, defrag the hash table first.

      .. describe:: IsKey(Key)

         Returns a bool indicating whether *Key* is a key in the hash table.

-     .. describe:: IsKey(Key, KeyId)

-        Returns a bool indicating whether *Key* is a key in the hash table with id *KeyId*.

      .. describe:: IsKeyId(KeyId)